Fireworks Guide: Indoor Fireworks

-Our favourite indoor firework for birthdays without a doubt is the fold-out musical flower.
-Largely because it’s so, so naff it comes out the other side and creates so much hilarity.
+My favourite indoor firework for birthdays without a doubt is the fold-out musical flower.
+Largely because it’s so naff it comes out the other side and creates so much hilarity by being so awful.

 These combine an ice fountain, birthday cake candles and tuneful (or tuneless depending on the state of the batteries) musical rendition of “Happy Birthday”.